Standardized Methods and Recommendations for Green Federated Learning

 \subsection{Carbon Emission Measurement}

 Our experimental design aligns with prior green FL systems perspectives, emphasizing that the total footprint in FL is driven by both computation and communication, and by the operational reality of at-scale deployments~\cite{Qi24,yousefpour2023greenfederatedlearning}.
-We measure emissions within a boundary designed to be comparable across FL deployments: \begin{enumerate} \item \textbf{Client-side compute emissions (measured):} emissions attributable to the client training process, including CPU, GPU, and RAM contributions, recorded with CodeCarbon at process scope. \item \textbf{Client-side non-training overhead (measured):} emissions during phases when the process is not performing gradient updates (e.g., waiting between rounds, evaluation, and one-time initialization). \item \textbf{Communication emissions (estimated):} emissions associated with transmitting model updates between server and clients, estimated from transmitted bytes and a configurable network energy-intensity model. \end{enumerate}
+We measure emissions within a boundary designed to be comparable across FL deployments: \begin{enumerate} \item \textbf{Client-side compute emissions (measured):} emissions attributable to the client training process, including CPU, GPU, and RAM contributions, recorded with CodeCarbon at process scope.
+This component dominates when training is compute-heavy and client hardware is heterogeneous. \item \textbf{Client-side non-training overhead (measured):} emissions during phases when the process is not performing gradient updates (e.g., waiting between rounds, evaluation, and one-time initialization). \item \textbf{Communication emissions (estimated):} emissions associated with transmitting model updates between server and clients.
+Because communication energy is not directly observable from the simulated training process through CodeCarbon, we estimate it from transmitted bytes and a configurable network energy-intensity model. \end{enumerate}

 In our NVFlare client script, we define explicit CodeCarbon ``tasks'' so that emissions can be attributed to phases consistently across experiments (\texttt{init}, \texttt{idle\_time}, \texttt{round\_k} for training, and \texttt{evaluate}) and we emit per-round logs to the FL server for aggregation.